All the expert advice and info you need to know about keeping your wee ones safe when using taxis and ride-hailing apps

 1. Know the statistics

-- According to Singapore Police Force, there are around 8,000 car accidents annually in Singapore in which people are injured or killed, and this number is on the rise.
+- According to the Singapore Police Force, there are around 8,000 car accidents annually in Singapore in which people are injured or killed, and this number is on the rise.

 - At a free car seat check in Singapore, 95% of child restraints were being used incorrectly.